rifqiharrys/sdb_gui/README.md

 Open SDB GUI and load both data.
 Choose one of the methods and decide how much of the sample you're going to use as training data.
 If you push `Make Prediction` button right away, the software will use default hyperparameters.
 If you want to tweak the hyperparameters, push `Options` button.

 ## Methods
-I am only using two methods to make the depth prediction at the time (this maybe updated in the future), [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor "RF Regressor") and [Support Vector Machines](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html#sklearn.svm.SVR "SVM Regressor").
+I am using three methods to make the depth prediction at the time (this might be updated in the future), [Multiple Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression), [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor "RF Regressor") and [Support Vector Machines](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html#sklearn.svm.SVR "SVM Regressor").

+### Multiple Linear Regression
+In Scikit Learn modules, this method called only with the name Linear Regression.
+The 'Multiple' implies that the Linear Regression is used on multiple features as input.

 ### Random Forest
 The adjustable hyperparameters for Random Forest method are the number of trees and the function to measure the quality of a split (criterion).
 The default values respectively are 300 and mse (Mean Square Error).
 The other value for the criterion is mae (Mean Absolute Error).